bbc/software-engineering-technical-assessments/election-ui-swift/Tasks.md

 ### 1) There is no way to tell when the counting has finished and a winner has been declared.

-- When counting is complete can be remove the refresh button?
+- When counting is complete can we remove the refresh button?
 - Can we make it clear when the counting is complete?
 - Can we calculate the winner and highlight them in the table somehow?